PANWANG2014/TEST/README.md

 miRACLe: improving the prediction of miRNA-mRNA interactions by a random contact model

 ## Introduction
 'miRACLe' is an R package developed to infer individual-specific miRNA-mRNA interactions (MMIs) from a single paired miRNA-mRNA expression profile by applying a random contact model.
-Evaluation by a variety of measures shows that fitting a sequence-based algorithm into the framework of miRACLe can significantly improve its prediction power, and the combination of miRACLe and the cumulative weighted context++ scores from TargetScan consistently outperforms state-of-the-art methods in prediction accuracy, regulatory potential and biological relevance.
+Evaluation by a variety of measures shows that fitting a sequence-based algorithm into the framework of miRACLe can significantly improve its prediction power, and the combination of miRACLe and the cumulative weighted context++ scores (CWCSs) from TargetScan consistently outperforms state-of-the-art methods in prediction accuracy, regulatory potential and biological relevance.
 Empirical test suggests that on a laptop Intel Core i7-4712HQ personal computer with a 2.30 GHz CPU and 16 GB of RAM, our source code implementation requires less than 10 seconds of CPU time to complete the prediction for an individual sample.

 ## Installation
 ```r